Requirements for Baccalaureate Graduation

 - Meet the requirements of the catalog in effect at time of readmission or those of a subsequent catalog if attendance is interrupted for more than one year (two semesters);

-- Make application for the degree by October 1st for the following spring or summer commencement and March 1st for the following winter commencement when earned hours reach 75 (end of first semester of junior year).
+- Make application for the degree a year in advance: by April 1st for the following year's spring or summer commencement and by November 1st for the following year's winter commencement when earned hours reach 75 (end of first semester of junior year).

-- Pay a non‑refundable graduation fee of $50 by the required date or an additional $25 late filing fee will be charged;
+b.
+Pay a non‑refundable graduation fee by the required date or an additional $25 late filing fee will be charged;

 - Satisfy all financial obligations to the University.